Institute for Creative Leather Technologies

 What is the Institute for Creative Leather Technologies?

-The Institute for Creative Leather Technologies (ICLT) is a globally unique research and education centre based at The University of Northampton.
-ICLT engages in cross-disciplinary research that responds to the scientific and technological needs of the automotive, fashion, footwear and allied leather industries.
+The Institute for Creative Leather Technologies (ICLT) is a unique research and education centre.
+Our research responds to the scientific and technological needs of the automotive, fashion, footwear and allied leather industries.

-Modern understanding of traditional and new leather processing chemistries and techniques extends the properties and performance of leather and related biomaterials.
-The research programme impacts on diverse sectors, which include medical and technological applications.
-Cross-curricular partnerships take leather developments into engineering, media and fashion.
+Understanding new and traditional leather processing techniques expands the possibilities of how leather can be used.
+Our research programme has an impact on diverse sectors, including medical and technological applications.
+The partnerships that we have also take leather developments into engineering, media and fashion.